 Time to certification: Typically a year to 18 months

 Ongoing requirements?
 CPE credits are required; the number depends on your work status

 Who should get it?
 The CIA is really only useful to internal auditors.
 It’s particularly important for those who would like to become managers or chief audit executives.

 These financial certifications aren't as high-profile as the four detailed above, but they’re worth considering, as well:

 The world of financial certifications can be confusing, with new designations popping up all the time.
-But these are a few that finance and accounting professionals can bank on when it comes to getting raises, promotions and prestigious new positions.
+But for a view from the top, these are a few that finance and accounting professionals can bank on when it comes to getting raises, promotions and prestigious new positions.